vsakaria/choropleth-map-creator/README.md

-A JS library to create a Choropleth on a map using GeoJson Data!
+A OO JS library to create a Choropleth on a map using GeoJson Data!

 MERGING CSV GEOJSON DATA